Your Questions Answered

 What happens to my pension if I get sick/injured?

 OMERS offers two disability benefits: a disability waiver, which allows your pension to grow without more contributions from you, and a disability pension.
-The best option for you will depend on your personal circumstances.
+The eligibility criteria for both benefits differ.
+If you qualify for both, the best option for you will depend on your personal circumstances.

 If you are deemed totally and permanently disabled, you may be able to start a disability pension.
-There is no age restriction on the disability pension; however, if you are on long-term disability (LTD), we would recommend you reach out to the LTD carrier to ensure that the pension doesn't affect your LTD payments.
-A disability pension would provide an unreduced early retirement pension regardless of your service or factor.
+There is no age restriction on the disability pension; however, if you are eligible for long-term disability (LTD) payments from an insurer, we would recommend you reach out to the LTD carrier to ensure that the pension doesn't affect your LTD payments.
+A disability pension would provide an unreduced early retirement pension regardless of your service or factor but is subject to a cap prior to normal retirement age.
+Your monthly disability pension from the OMERS Plan combined with your WSIB benefit (if applicable) cannot exceed 85% of the monthly contributory earnings that you last received from your employer.

 What If I’m not approved for disability benefits?